Seagate/ToolBin/SeaChest/ReadMeFirst.SeaChest.txt

-ReadMeFirst.SeaChest.txt                                  Revision: 30-Jul-2017
+ReadMeFirst.SeaChest.txt                                  Revision: 29-Oct-2017
 ===============================================================================
  Seagate Utilities
- Copyright (c) 2017 Seagate Technology LLC, All Rights Reserved
+ Copyright (c) 2014-2017 Seagate Technology LLC and/or its Affiliates, All Rights Reserved
 ===============================================================================
 Please READ ME FIRST

-Thank you for downloading SeaChest Utilities, build 27-July-2017
+Thank you for downloading SeaChest Utilities, build 26-Oct-2017

 This is a limited Engineering Preview Release, just prior to being made available to the general public.